Skip links

 Q: What makes you qualified for this job?
 What experience do you have to make good and informed decisions about leading the county?

 A: Experience counts!
 I have helped lead this county through good times and more challenging times for nearly 16 years.
 I have had to make the tough decisions that allowed this community to weather the Great Recession and come out better than before.
-I have led us through times when unemployment was 15% or higher and led us to full employment (pre-pandemic).
+I have led us through times when unemployment was 15% or higher and led us to full employment.
 I will lead us there again.
-I am a local government expert.
-I have the experience, temperament, and skills to make sure that we emerge from the pandemic with a stronger economy, stronger community assets, and a more just and equal community.

 Q: What are the most important responsibilities and roles of county commissioners?